-&lt;sup>83 White, S. (2014)," Now What?
+51 White, S. (2014)," Now What?
 The International Response to the Internal Displacement in the DRC".
 Brookings Institution.

-&lt;sup>84 OCHA Financial Tracking Service: https://fts.unocha.org/appeals/587/summary insecurity.
-The average energy intake per person is 1,500 kcal, and only 9.3 percent of the population consume a minimum acceptable diet nationwide.
-A 2016 Cost of Hunger study revealed that women, female-headed households, pregnant and lactating women, and girls and boys are the most vulnerable to malnutrition.
+52 OCHA Financial Tracking Service: https://fts.unocha.org/appeals/587/summary headed households, pregnant and lactating women, and girls and boys are the most vulnerable to malnutrition.54

-136.Considerable advances have been made in expanding access to education in DRC.
-Compulsory primary education lasts 6 years (age 6 - 11 years).
+- Considerable advances have been made in expanding access to education in DRC.
+Compulsory 135. primary education lasts 6 years (age 6 - 11 years).
 The school system comprises a mix of public ('public' including government and church-run schools, with the latter forming the majority), private and NGO schools.
 The administration of the education system is partially decentralised.
-GER is 4percent at pre-primary, 107percent at primary and 44 percent at secondary level.
+GER is 4 percent at pre-primary, 107 percent at primary and 44 percent at secondary level.
 Despite the high primary school enrolment, the primary school dropout rate is 45 percent.
-The mean years of schooling are 6.1 years.
-Regional and gender disparities in enrolment persist - girls are slightly less well represented than boys in enrolment at the primary level, but at the secondary level the gap widens.
-Barriers to education include financial ones: households bear a disproportionate share of the cost of education and school fees are in practice still charged despite the Constitution containing the right to free primary education.88 Girls - subject to do community and household labour and care activities - tend to be the first to be pulled out of school after a shock.
-89 Conflictaffected areas have the highest numbers of out-of-school children and lowest completion rates.
-In these areas, the delivery of support by development partners is also the most difficult.90 Even through access has improved, quality of education remains poor: it has been estimated that nearly half of those completing primary schools cannot be considered literate.91 The Education Sector Plan 2016-2025 seeks to develop access supported by a free primary education policy, improve quality of education, and improve governance of the education system.

-137.WFP has been implementing ESF in DRC since 2001 under various EMOP and PRRO operations, and currently operates under an Interim Country Strategic Plan (I-CSP) (January 2018 - December 2020).
+The mean years of schooling are 6.1 years.55 Regional and gender disparities in enrolment persist - girls are slightly less well represented than boys in enrolment at the primary level, but at the secondary level the gap widens.
+Barriers to education include financial ones: households bear a disproportionate share of the cost of education and school fees are in practice still charged despite the Constitution containing the right to free primary education.
+56 Girls - subject to do community and household labour and care activities - tend to be the first to be pulled out of school after a shock.57 Conflict-affected areas have the highest numbers of out-of-school children and lowest completion rates.
+In these areas, the delivery of support by development partners is also the most difficult.58 Even through access has improved, quality of education remains poor: it has been estimated that nearly half of those completing primary schools cannot be considered literate.59 The Education Sector Plan 2016-2025 seeks to develop access supported by a free primary education policy, improve quality of education, and improve governance of the education system. - WFP has been implementing ESF in DRC since 2001 under various EMOP and PRRO operations, and currently operates under an Interim Country Strategic Plan (I-CSP) (January 2018 - December 2020).
 WFP has been the biggest implementer of SF, but NGOs such as Norwegian Refugee Council have experience in implementing ESF on a smaller scale.
 The SF programme has not yet been firmly integrated within the national policy and budgetary frameworks, but the National Social Protection Policy acknowledges the role of SF as a key safety net in the country, and the Education Sector Plan envisions expanding SF as a tool for expansion of access to schooling.
 The Humanitarian Response Plan (HRP) refers to ESF as s cross-sectoral intervention contributing to the sectoral strategies under food security, education and nutrition, and WFP coordinate the programme with the Education Cluster.